BunnyLutts/WhileDBFunc/README.md

 make test
 ```

-You will get a csv like `test_result` file and a table terminal output.
+You will get a json like `test_result` file and a table terminal output.

 ## Language Specification